RedisGrafana/grafana-redis-explorer/README.md

 ## Introduction

-The Redis Explorer is a plug-in for Grafana that allows to connect to Redis Enterprise software clusters using REST API.
+The Redis Explorer is a plug-in for Grafana that connects to Redis Enterprise software clusters using REST API.
 It provides application pages to add [Redis Data Sources](https://grafana.com/grafana/plugins/redis-datasource/) for managed databases and dashboards to see cluster configuration.

 ### Requirements

 Only **Grafana 7.1+** with a new Backend plug-in platform supports Redis plug-ins.

-### Does this application require anything special configured on the Redis Enterprise?
+### Does this Application require anything special configured on the Redis Enterprise?

-Application can connect to any Redis Enterprise software cluster version 5.4 and later.
-No special configuration is required.
+The Application can connect to any Redis Enterprise software cluster version 5.4 and later.
+No unique configuration is required.

 ## Getting Started

-Use the `grafana-cli` tool to install from the commandline (when added to the official repository):
+Use the `grafana-cli` tool to install from the command-line (when added to the official repository):

 ```bash
 grafana-cli plugins install redis-explorer-app
 ```

-For Docker instructions and installation without Internet access follow [Quickstart](https://redisgrafana.github.io/quickstart/) page.
+For Docker instructions and installation without Internet access, follow [Quickstart](https://redisgrafana.github.io/quickstart/) page.

 ### Open Grafana and enable Redis Explorer plug-in

-Open Grafana in your browser, enable Redis Explorer plug-in and configure Redis Enterprise Software Data Sources.
+Open Grafana in your browser, enable Redis Explorer plug-in, and configure Redis Enterprise Software Data Sources.

 ![Enable](https://raw.githubusercontent.com/RedisGrafana/grafana-redis-explorer/master/src/img/enable.png)

 ### Redis Enterprise Software Data Source

-Redis Enterprise Software Data Source included in the Redis Explorer plug-in and allows to connect to Redis Enterprise software clusters using REST API.
-For detailed information take a look at [Configuration](https://redisgrafana.github.io/redis-explorer/re-software/configuration/) page.
+Redis Enterprise Software Data Source is included in the Redis Explorer plug-in and connects to Redis Enterprise software clusters using REST API.
+For detailed information, look at [Configuration](https://redisgrafana.github.io/redis-explorer/re-software/configuration/) page.

 ![Datasource](https://raw.githubusercontent.com/RedisGrafana/grafana-redis-explorer/master/src/img/datasource.png)

 ## Documentation

-Take a look at [Documentation](https://redisgrafana.github.io/redis-explorer/overview/) to learn more about Redis Explorer plug-in, Redis Enterprise Software data source and provided dashboards.
+Take a look at [Documentation](https://redisgrafana.github.io/redis-explorer/overview/) to learn more about Redis Explorer plug-in, Redis Enterprise Software data source, and provided dashboards.

 ## Development

-[Developing Redis Explorer plug-in](https://redisgrafana.github.io/development/redis-datasource/) page provides instructions on how to build the application and data source plug-ins.
+[Developing Redis Explorer plug-in](https://redisgrafana.github.io/development/redis-datasource/) page provides instructions on building the application and data source plug-ins.

-Interested in the latest features and updates?
+Are you interested in the latest features and updates?
 Start nightly built [Docker image for Redis Explorer plug-in](https://redisgrafana.github.io/development/images/).

 ## Feedback

-We love to hear from users, developers and the whole community interested by this plug-in.
+We love to hear from users, developers, and the whole community interested in this plug-in.
 These are various ways to get in touch with us:

-- Ask a question, request a new feature and file a bug with [GitHub issues](https://github.com/RedisGrafana/grafana-redis-explorer/issues/new/choose).
+- Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/RedisGrafana/grafana-redis-explorer/issues/new/choose).
 - Star the repository to show your support.

 ## Contributing